R. J. Kern: Awards and collections

 Kern has been recognized with several awards and honors.
 For "The Unchosen Ones," he received: CENTER's 2017 Curator's Choice Award (First Place); Second Place at the National Gallery of Art's 2017 International Juried Exhibition; a Silver Medal at the Royal Photographic Society's 2017 International Photography Exhibition; and was a Finalist for the British Taylor Wessing Photographic Portrait Prize and the Renaissance Photography Prize 2017.Renaissance Photography Prize.
 "Finalists & Shortlist (Series), 2017," Retrieved August 20, 2018.
-He has also been awarded three Minnesota State Arts Board Artist Initiative Grants (2016, 2018, 2020).Minnesota State Art.
+He has also been awarded multiple Minnesota State Arts Board Artist Initiative Grants (2016, 2018, 2020, 2021, 2022, 2024, 2025).Minnesota State Art.
 "FY 2020 Grantees," Awards.
 Retrieved October 14, 2020.
-In 2018, Kern was chosen one of PDNs "30 New and Emerging Photographers" and Photolucida's "Critical Mass Top 50" in 2018 and 2021.
-Kern's work resides in several permanent public collections, including the Museum of Fine Arts Houston, Museum of Fine Arts, St. Petersburg, Minneapolis Institute of Art, Plains Art Museum, Center for Creative Photography, Griffin Museum of Photography, Nevada Museum of Art, and the corporate art collections of Fidelity and General Mills.
+In 2018, Kern was chosen one of PDNs "30 New and Emerging Photographers" and Photolucida's "Critical Mass Top 50" in 2018, 2021, and 2024 and was an artist in residence at Lakewood Cemetery in 2025.
+Kern's work resides in several permanent public collections, including the Museum of Fine Arts Houston, Museum of Fine Arts, St. Petersburg, Minneapolis Institute of Art, Plains Art Museum, Center for Creative Photography, Griffin Museum of Photography, Nevada Museum of Art, and the corporate art collections of Fidelity, General Mills, and US Bank.